(Moving Toward the Light II, watercolor on paper, 87 1/2″ x 49″ 2015)

 Rich with color, almost consumed by its own hues, it is, like most of Joseph’s work, an incandescent mosaic of colors, one color laid down beside another, and another after that.
 Stand close and each tiny piece, each square inch of the whole, is a painting complete in itself.
 Walk away, turn, and the bits of color have resolved themselves into Lannis, lying on an unmade bed in a flowered dress whose pattern bleeds into the sheets underneath her.
 She looks entirely satisfied and comfortably seductive, as a woman can only be in the company of a man who loves her well enough to have earned her trust, who loves her well enough, perhaps, to have painted this portrait.
 A man for whom the surrender to paint and water is an act of love.

 I think these are the most wonderfully sexual paintings I have ever seen; they are full of pleasure and laughter just beneath the surface.
-My cousin, Jane, sees in the paintings the likeness of a saint.
-I cannot disagree.
-I have never quite understood why they make me sad.
+I have never quite understood why they make me sad

 (Lannis In Sieste XIII, 1988,